Testbed for fair data economy – ihan.fi

 What is it about?

-With our IHAN® project, we lay the foundation for a fair data economy, in which successful digital services are based on trust and create value for everyone.
-The testbed, tools and demo applications for creating fair data economy services will be compiled under the ihan.fi platform, which will support service development on a one-stop-shop basis.
+With our IHAN® project (2018–2021), we laid the foundation for a fair data economy, in which successful digital services are based on trust and create value for everyone.
+The testbed, tools and demo applications for creating fair data economy services were compiled under the ihan.fi platform to support service development on a one-stop-shop basis.

-The long-term goal of ihan.fi is to support new internet standards for data productising, portability and interoperability, and to boost the emergence of global data markets.
+The long-term goal of ihan.fi was to support new internet standards for data productising, portability and interoperability, and to boost the emergence of global data markets.

-In the first phase, the website will include the basic tools of the fair data economy, such as a rulebook, requirements documentations and a glossary.
-The most important requirement specifications have already been packaged into a pre-standard approved by CEN, the European Committee for Standardization.
+In the first phase, the website included the basic tools of the fair data economy, such as a rulebook, requirements documentations and a glossary.
+The most important requirement specifications were packaged into a pre-standard approved by CEN, the European Committee for Standardization.

-The site demonstrates how services can be built with the IHAN fair data economy infrastructure.
-Some of the showcases that have been developed so far are introduced, of which a well-being app demo set up according to IHAN requirement specifications offers a great example of a fair data economy service.
+Some of the showcases that were introduced, of which a well-being app demo set up according to IHAN requirement specifications offered a great example of a fair data economy service.
+The first actual experiment involved the creation of a company in a digital service and was carried out by the Finnish Tax Administration and the Finnish Patent and Registration Office and partners.

 IHAN trial projects